Shopify/ruby-lsp/vscode/README.md

     "editor.defaultFormatter": "Shopify.ruby-lsp", // Use the Ruby LSP as the default formatter "editor.formatOnSave": true, // Format files automatically when saving "editor.tabSize": 2, // Use 2 spaces for indentation
-    "editor.insertSpaces": true, // Use spaces and not tabs for indentantion "editor.semanticHighlighting.enabled": true, // Enable semantic highlighting
+    "editor.insertSpaces": true, // Use spaces and not tabs for indentation "editor.semanticHighlighting.enabled": true, // Enable semantic highlighting
     "editor.formatOnType": true, // Enable formatting while typing },